Description

-This toolbook is loaded with practical forms, procedures, tables, and tactics from two veteran economists who have consulted on thousands of cases.
+This toolbook is loaded with practical forms, procedures, tables, and tactics from a veteran economist who has consulted on hundreds of cases.
 The explanations are thorough, the math is straightforward, and the advice is detailed and valuable.
 Whether or not your case justifies retaining an expert, Determining Economic Damages can guide you start-to-finish through damage assessment and proof:

 In personal injury and wrongful death cases: